Brondchux/fotos/README.md

 2. Navigate to fotos folder on your terminal
 3. Using NPM, run "npm i"
 4. Obtain your [Pexels API key here](https://www.pexels.com/onboarding)
-5. Navigate to .env file in the root folder and add your API key as value for REACT_APP_PEXEL_KEY
+5. Navigate to .env file in the root folder and add your API key as value for REACT_APP_PEXEL_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 6. Then run "npm start"
 7. View deployement on http://localhost:3000
 8. Click on next or previous arrows to see another batch of curated photos